michelfernandez/cove/site/content/english/features-business.md

 {{< side-by-side >}}
 {{< picture onboarding-aes-en 460 "A big contract (FES) with a house and tree" >}}
 {{% richtext %}}
-## On-Boarding für FES
+## On-Boarding for FES
-Organisationsweite Einführung mit wenigen Klicks.
-Optimal für Verträge ohne Formvorschrift.<br>
+Organization-wide implementation with just a few clicks.
+Ideal for contracts without formal requirements.<br>

 {{< button
   "Download Factsheet"